-When buying a house, a 20% down payment is usually the standard.
-Considering the liability for the lender is often only the difference between the home value and the sum remaining on the loan, the 20% adds a nice buffer against the charges of foreclosure, reselling the home, and typical value variationson the chance that a purchaser is unable to pay.
+It's largely inferred that a 20% down payment is common when getting a mortgage.
+Considering the liability for the lender is usually only the difference between the home value and the amount due on the loan, the 20% adds a nice buffer against the costs of foreclosure, reselling the home, and typical value variationson the chance that a borrower doesn't pay.

-Lenders were accepting down payments down to 10, 5 and often 0 percent during the mortgage boom of the last decade.
-How does a lender manage the added risk of the small down payment?
+The market was working with down payments as low as 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+How does a lender endure the increased risk of the small down payment?
 The solution is Private Mortgage Insurance or PMI.
-This supplemental plan protects the lender in case a borrower defaults on the loan and the value of the property is less than the balance of the loan.
+PMI takes care of the lender if a borrower defaults on the loan and the value of the house is less than what the borrower still owes on the loan.

 PMI is costly to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and frequently isn't even tax deductible.
-It's advantageous for the lender because they secure the money, and they receive payment if the borrower is unable to pay, unlike a piggyback loan where the lender consumes all the damages.
+It's advantageous for the lender because they obtain the money, and they receive payment if the borrower is unable to pay, unlike a piggyback loan where the lender consumes all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the employment of The Homeowners Protection Act of 1998, on nearly all loans lenders are obligated to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
-Keen homeowners can get off the hook ahead of time.
-The law states that, at the request of the homeowner, the PMI must be released when the principal amount equals only 80 percent.
+The Homeowners Protection Act of 1998 obligates the lenders on nearly all loans to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+Smart home owners can get off the hook a little earlier.
+The law stipulates that, upon request of the home owner, the PMI must be dropped when the principal amount equals only 80 percent.

-Considering it can take countless years to arrive at the point where the principal is only 20% of the initial loan amount, it's crucial to know how your home has appreciated in value.
-After all, any appreciation you've achieved over the years counts towards removing PMI.
+Since it can take many years to reach the point where the principal is just 20% of the initial amount borrowed, it's necessary to know how your home has grown in value.
+After all, any appreciation you've acquired over the years counts towards abolishing PMI.
 So why pay it after your loan balance has fallen below the 80% mark?
-Even when nationwide trends indicate falling home values, realize that real estate is local.
-Your neighborhood might not be heeding the national trends and/or your home could have secured equity before things simmered down.
+Even when nationwide trends forecast decreasing home values, realize that real estate is local.
+Your neighborhood might not be reflecting the national trends and/or your home might have gained equity before things cooled off.

-The hardest thing for almost all home owners to understand is just when their home's equity goes over the 20% point.
-A certified, licensed real estate appraiser can surely help.
-As appraisers, it's our job to keep up with the market dynamics of our area.
-At Allatoona Appraisal, we know when property values have risen or declined.
-We're experts at determining value trends in Kennesaw, Cobb County and surrounding areas.
-When faced with information from an appraiser, the mortgage company will often remove the PMI with little anxiety.
-At that time, the home owner can enjoy the savings from that point on.
+The hardest thing for many homeowners to understand is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can definitely help.
+It's an appraiser's job to keep up with the market dynamics of their area.
+At Allatoona Appraisal, we're experts at analyzing value trends in Kennesaw, Cobb County and surrounding areas, and we know when property values have risen or declined.
+When faced with data from an appraiser, the mortgage company will often eliminate the PMI with little anxiety.
+At which time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: